 Indeed, while these people are waking up at the military level, the ideological ferment that will animate them is being born.
 Christian theology developed in this generation by confirming its break with Judaism.

 After the death of Severus Alexander (222 AD – 235 AD), a great period of political instability began in the Roman Empire resulting in more sustained attacks from the neighboring peoples of the empire.
 Until then, the world was almost confined to a large Mediterranean area.

 Rome, which had succeeded Athens, celebrated its thousand years, which in the Talmudic tradition corresponds to one day for the world: the day of Rome ends.

 Rome will soon no longer be the center of the world.
-This one is transformed and those who knock on the door of the empire are those who will make the empire and the masters of tomorrow: Europe, the West as we know it.
+It is changing and those who knock on the door of the empire are the successors, those who will make the empire and be the masters of tomorrow: Europe, the West as we know it.
 In addition to the Moors of Africa and the Sassanids on the side of the East, in Europe, Rome suffered on the Danube the pressure of the Goths soon divided into Ostrogoths and Visigoths.
 Added to this are the Heruli, the Vandals, the Burgundians, the Alamanni and the Franks, mainly in the territories around the Rhine.